Socrates Sculpture Park: A Hidden (and Free) Gem in Queens

 The annual LIC Bike Parade is an all-ages affair.

-Another retro throwback: not only is admission FREE—everything is free.
+Not only is admission FREE—everything is free.
 Socrates offers an impressive education series for kids, teens, and adults.
-Some, like Saturday Sculpture Workshops and Storytime at Socrates, are drop-in, while a few require registration.
-There are lots of family-friendly events, like the LIC Bike Parade, the Summer Solstice Celebration, and Queens Food Day.
-If that’s not enough, there are fitness classes, like yoga and tai chi, and in the summer, there’s kayaking in the East River (fine for accompanied kids with a waiver) and after-dark film screenings.
+Some, like Saturday Sculpture Workshops, are drop-in, while a few require registration.
+There are lots of family-friendly events, like the Halloween Lantern Workshop, the Summer Solstice Celebration, and Queens Green Day.
+If that’s not enough, there are fitness classes, like yoga and tai chi, and in the summer, there’s kayaking in the East River (fine for accompanied kids with a waiver) plus after-dark film screenings.

 Nari Ward: G.O.A.T., again.
 Photo by Katie Denny Horowitz/courtesy of the park.